 Can you adjust the withholdings on your bonus?

-If the bonus is paid separately, your employer can’t adjust the default 22% withholding.
+If the bonus amount is paid separately, your employer can’t adjust the default 22% or 37% withholding.
 If your employer pays the bonus with your regular paycheck, you can adjust your withholding to have the right amount of taxes taken out.

 However, this is often more trouble than it’s worth.
 You’d need to do the math, go to HR to update your W-4, and then go back to HR to readjust your W-4 after the bonus.